TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Lens sample construction

 \section{Lens sample construction}

 In this section, we discuss our lens sample construction.
-We use two different lens sets for the analysis of the projection effect and the selection effect in lensing and kinematics.
-For the analysis on the kinematics, we use a synthetic axisymmetric lens sample similar to the SLACS lenses in the $R_e-\sigma_v$ space, with empirical intrinsic shape distributions.
-For the lensing analysis, we use a triaxial ETG sample from the IllustrisTNG-100 simulation.
-We also use this triaxial sample for the analysis of the triaxiality in axisymmetric kinematics models (Section~\ref{sec:triaxiality_kinematics}).
-In Section \ref{subsec:lens_sample} we describe these two samples.
-In Section \ref{subsec:lens_gal_model} we describe our choice of the mass, light and anisotropy profiles for the lens samples.
-In Section \ref{subsec:lens_gal_kin_model}, we list simplifying assumptions on the kinematics models of our sample.
+We used two different lens sets for the analysis of the projection effect and the selection effect in lensing and kinematics.
+For the analysis on the kinematics, we used a synthetic axisymmetric lens sample similar to the SLACS lenses in the $R_e-\sigma_v$ space, with empirical intrinsic shape distributions.
+For the lensing analysis, we used a triaxial ETG sample from the TNG100 simulation.
+We also used this triaxial sample for the analysis of the triaxiality in axisymmetric kinematics models (Section~\ref{sec:triaxiality_kinematics}).
+In Section \ref{subsec:lens_sample}, we describe these two samples.
+In Section \ref{subsec:lens_gal_model}, we describe our choice of the mass, light, and anisotropy profiles for the lens samples.
+In Section \ref{subsec:lens_gal_kin_model}, we list the simplifying assumptions on the kinematics models of our sample.